 Trekking poles are handy when hiking up and down the mountains; your tour guide will explain how to use them.
 You can bring your own or rent from us for 15$ a pair for the whole trip.

 Waterproof hiking boots are essential for this hike; use them before hiking the Inca Trail, and bring thick wool socks to avoid blisters.

 After a long day of hiking, you will remove the boots and walk around the campsite with something lite and soft.
 Bring sandals or light shoes for the camp and the night in the hotel.

-You must always bring rain gear; even during the dry season, rain can occur at any time.
-We will provide you with a rain poncho during the Inca Trek; bring waterproof jackets, gloves, pants.
-You will need to get some plastic containers to keep your clothes.
+You must always bring rain gear; even during the dry season, rain can occur anytime.
+We will provide you with a rain poncho during the Inca Trail; bring waterproof jackets, gloves, and pants.
+You will need to get some plastic containers to keep your clothes in.

 During the day, you will need warm clothes with you always in your daypack.
-You will need to bring good jackets, gloves, bennies, and thermals as temperatures might reach below freezing at night.
+You must bring good jackets, gloves, bennies, and thermals as temperatures might reach below freezing at night.

-Bring toilet paper always with you on the daypack; also, you will need to bring wet wipes or tissues.
+Bring toilet paper always with you on the daypack; also, you must bring wet wipes or tissues.